Transfer data from Amazon S3 to your Managed ClickHouse® cluster and vice versa

 After you create the S3 table in your Managed ClickHouse® cluster, you can upload more data to the source bucket.
 ClickHouse® will automatically transfer this newly uploaded data to the table.

-Use the Transfer service to migrate data
+Use Transfer to migrate data

 This method differs from the S3 table functions and engine since it relies on the DoubleCloud services integration.
 Each transfer snapshots the current state of the bucket.